barrientosvctor/nvim/README.md

 3. Type this command: `:LspInstall tsserver pyright clangd jsonls lua_ls`

+**Notes:**

-**Note:** If you install a new LSP and it doesn't work, you should add the LSP name in [lspconfig.lua](/lua/after/plugin/lspconfig.lua) file
+* If you install a new LSP and it doesn't work, you should add the LSP name in [lspconfig.lua](/lua/after/plugin/lspconfig.lua) file

+* To install linters and formatters for Null LS, make use of `:Mason` command to install them through it.

 ```lua
 -- ///////////////// MODIFY THIS LIST EVERY TIME YOU WANT TO INSTALL A NEW LSP //////////////////